 Sunflower seeds are rich in magnesium in moderate amounts.
 A healthy serving of these seeds everyday can provide some part of the daily requirement of magnesium to the body.
 Studies have shown a direct link between the consumption of magnesium with an improvement in mood.
 Therefore, those who suffer from depression and anxiety should definitely consider adding sunflower seeds to their daily diet.

 All sleep specialists assert that the secret to a good night’s sleep is a relaxed body.
 An unrelaxed body will not get the required rest, irrespective of how many hours you sleep every day.
-The chemical compound that relaxation can be attributed to, is known as serotonin.
-This ‘feel good’ compound is generated by the conversion of tryptophan.
+The chemical compound that relaxation can be attributed to, is known as serotonin present in sunflower seeds.
+This ‘feel-good’ compound is generated by the conversion of tryptophan.
 The latter is found in abundance in sunflower seeds.

 Although sunflower seeds are not abundant in protein, they still provide a number of essential amino acids, which the body cannot produce on its own, and that facilitate the growth and development of the body.